-They rode in silence for a few minutes.
-Neither Jason, Morrie, or Suzu wanting or having anything to say.
-Five minutes had passed since they left the house.
+They rode in silence for a couple of minutes — neither Jason, Morrie, nor Suzu wanting or having anything to say.
 Morrie was glancing in Suzu’s direction when he saw a panicked expression spread across her face.
 Suzu grabbed her backpack, which was on the car floor in front of her, opened it, and quickly searched through its contents.
 Morrie whispered to her “Suzu what is it?”

 “I forgot my paper.”